 While D3 is a huge part of their diet, it shouldn’t be accessible to them at all times like calcium should be.
 Many people make the mistake of putting a calcium + D3 mixture inside of their tank for them to lick out of whenever they feel that they need it, but the only problem with that is that this can actually cause D3 toxicity, which is what happens when they get too much D3.

 So, whenever putting calcium in the tank, make sure it doesn’t have D3 in it.
-For a calcium supplement without D3, then this kind here from Amazon works great.
+For a calcium supplement without D3, Repti Calcium is a good choice.
 As long as your leopard gecko is getting their D3 supplementation through their UVB light or when fed, then they don’t need any more than that.

 Also, anytime you’re choosing a supplement, make sure you read the description on the bottle to ensure that you’re not getting the wrong thing.
 It can be easy to accidentally get the wrong bottle of what you need, so definitely keep an eye out for that.